Sriram68/two-input-NANDgate/README.md

 Lower reference voltage, Vlow for this circuit is 0v and higher reference voltage, Vhigh is 1.05v.
  ![output waveform NAND](https://user-images.githubusercontent.com/100473775/156036923-d9ea5e16-abef-413e-aec3-c02d695bee6f.png)

+ Here the red and violet waves indicate the inputs and the green wave indicates the output.
  # Author

  Sriram G V, B.Tech(ECE), Sastra Deemed to be University, Thanjavur.